jeffersonfparil/simquantgen/README.md

 # simquantgen

-Simulate genotype and phenotype data for quantitative genetics analyses
+Simulate genotype and phenotype data for quantitative genetics analyses in R.

 |**Build Status**|**License**|
 |:--------------:|:---------:|